Mark 1:12-13; Matthew 4:1-11; Luke 4:1-15; John 1:19-2:25

 Bible.org's commentary on our readings today in Matthew titled "The Baptism of Jesus" is at this link, "The Temptation of Jesus, Part 1" is at this link, "Satan's "Leap of Faith"" is at this link, and "The Third Temptation of Jesus" is at this link.

 Luke: Today we read about the temptation of Jesus in Luke.
 This is a powerful narrative for each of us to consider.
 We all obviously face temptations in our life.
 Jesus faced temptations as well.
 The difference of course is that Jesus did not give into the temptations.
 He did not sin.
 I love the fact that Jesus combated the devil's temptations with the Word of God, the Bible.
 We each would do well to pay attention to how powerful the Word is in thwarting the devil's temptations of us today.
 Here's a very amazing image I found below, with a look at Jesus being tempted by the devil.
 Check out the cloud of temptation above him... the devil.
 Ever feel this cloud of temptation hovering above you?
 I know I have...
 And I know that faith in Jesus, calling upon Jesus' name, and bringing to mind the Word of God in times of darkness & temptation can send this cloud away from us!

 Bob Deffinbaugh at Bible.org has 4 great commentaries on the temptation of Jesus in the Gospel of Luke at this link, and at this link, and at this link, and at this link.
 And his look at verses 14 through 30 in Luke chapter 4 titled "On Prophets and Popularity" is at this link.

 Worship God: I mention the Gospel of John movie in my comments above.
-Here's the first half of the movie, below.
-If you click on the link below, it looks like you can watch the entire movie on YouTube if you'd like.
+Here's the movie, below:

 Do you know the Word?
 Click here for the Word made flesh!